monokrome/vim-flow/README.md

     python -c 'import nltk; nltk.download()'

 Under the "Corpa" section, download the module called `cmudict`.
+After it is done downloading, you can close the downloader.

 Vim-flow requires [Vimpy][vi].
 If it isn't installed yet, you should install it.
 Vimpy makes writing Python plugins in Vim super simple, and there are